-The value of trade in pig products around the world runs into billions of dollars every year and Africa enjoys less than 5 percent of this action.
+Across the world, the pig industry and its by-products run into billions of dollars every year and Africa enjoys less than 5 percent of this multi-billion-dollar business.
 China, with a fifth of the world’s population, is both the largest producer and net importer of pig products on the planet!
 The United States of America produces 13 percent of the world’s pork.
 In 2020, the value of the United States pork exports surpassed $7.7 billion in value.
 In total, more than 6.56 billion pounds of pork was exported to China and other countries across the world.

 Pigs are sensitive animals that need a higher level of care and management as compared to other livestock such as sheep, goats and cattle.
 However, when raised properly, pigs can give the farmer a better return on investment because of their breeding rate (10 piglets in a good litter) and a feed-to-meat conversion ratio that is far better than that of other livestock.
 Because of the very high growth rate, pigs are ready for market much earlier than most livestock.

 As a beginning pig farmer, you have two options, to do free-range pig farming or to do intensive pig farming.
-With intensive farming, pigs are kept in a high- density, closed housing system.
-In free-range farming, they are run in smallish camps, foraging on feed crops such as oats, barley, lucerne and even grass.
-Both systems have their advantages and disadvantages, but the novice pig farmer must also consider other factors before venturing into pig farming and this tutorial will explore all that.
+With intensive farming, pigs are kept in a high- density closed housing system whereas in a free-range pig farming setup, they are run in smallish camps, foraging on feed crops such as oats, barley, lucerne and even grass.
+Both systems have their advantages and disadvantages, but a pig farming beginner should also consider other factors before venturing into pig farming and this tutorial will explore all that.

-Before you start a pig production business, you have to decide how many pigs you want to keep, where you are going keep them, and your target market.
+Before you start a pig farming project, you have to decide how many pigs you want to farm, where you are going to keep them, and your target market.
 The number of pigs you keep will depend on the amount of land and capital you have, and also the size of your target market.
-You should always carry out a feasibility study, market research and write a business plan before you venture into any business.
-Do not make the mistake of starting a piggery business or any other business just because someone is doing it and he/she says it’s profitable.
+You should always carry out a market research, cost-benefit analysis and write a business plan before you venture into any business.
+Do not make the mistake of starting a piggery business or any other farming project just because someone is doing it and they are making a lot of money.

 Before you start your intensive pig farming business, a number of factors have to be put in place.
 Dry and semi-desert environments often pose a challenge when it comes to pig farming.
-In the pig farming business, costly feed supply such as maize which is the main ingredient in feed diets has resulted in a significant drop in pig production especially in an intensive setup.
+In the pig farming business, costly feed supply such as maize which is the main ingredient in pig feed diets has resulted in a significant drop in pig production especially in an intensive setup.
 We will talk about this later in this tutorial, for now lets talk about measures and systems to put in place as you start your pig farming business.

-* specific clothing for employees in the piggery unit, in order to guarantee that home clothes will not be exposed to the pigs in case of a disease outbreak is also a good disease control measure.
+Giving your farm workers specific cloths to wear in the piggery unit in order to guarantee that home clothes will not be exposed to the pigs in case of a disease outbreak is also a good disease control measure.

-– Cooling facilities: Pigs do not have sweat glands, hence they rely heavily on support from the farmer especially in the summer months.
-Use of water sprinklers and fans are appropriate to regulate the pigs’ body temperature.
+Pigs do not have sweat glands, hence they rely heavily on support from the farmer especially in the summer months.
+Use water sprinklers and fans to regulate the pigs’ body temperature.
 Where fans can not be provided or where funds are very limited, then set up pigpens or pig houses with lots of ventilation.
 Extreme high temperatures may result in pigs succumbing to stress and eventually death.

-– Avoid mixing different age groups: So as to minimize bullying among sows, boars and piglets, always group pigs according to their age.
+So as to minimize bullying among sows, boars and piglets, always group pigs according to their age.
 When feeding one may be faced with a serious challenge of bullying.
 You will also achieve good growth rates and minimize fatal fights when pigs and piglets of the same age are housed together.

-There are a multitude of pig species available throughout the world.
-For setting up it is better to use local breeds because they are already adapt to the climate and are easily available within the area.
+For setting up it is better to use local breeds because they have already adapted to your climate and are easily available within your country or town.

-For breeding them it is better to start with piglets: grow and sell them, since you will be able to gain experience during the process in addition to being able to develop management protocols.
+For breeding purposes, it is better to start with piglets.
+Grow and eventually sell them, since you will be able to gain experience during the process in addition to being able to develop management protocols.
 Your management expertise should be sound since breeding is far more complicated than rearing pigs.
 We will talk about breeding pigs and more about pig breeds in the next videos.

 WAYS OF FARMING PIGS

-– Barn/hut (intensive): to be able to farm pigs on an intensive way, the barn or hut should be made of a humidity and heat resistant material such as concrete, the feed area and the rest area should be separated for easy cleaning.
-A feeding area of at least 3 meters wide is perfect for every two pigs.
-The rest area should be about half the size of the feeding area and should have a small pool for them to bath.
-Thus if we consider these precautions we will be able to easily farm pigs.
+To be able to raise pigs on an intensive setup, the barn or pigpen should be made of a humidity and heat resistant material such as concrete.
+The feed area and the resting area should be separated for easy cleaning.
+A feeding area of at least 3 meters wide (or 10 feet wide) is perfect for every two pigs.
+The resting area should be about half the size of the feeding area and should have a small pool for them to bath.
+Thus, if we consider these precautions we will be able to easily farm pigs.

-– Pasture (free-range): to farm pigs on a free-range, first we need to have a large area with plenty of grass and soil, and the area needs to be fenced for the pigs not to roam too far off and be secure.
+To farm pigs on a free-range setup, we need to have a large pasture area with plenty of grass and soil, and the area needs to be fenced for the pigs not to roam too far off and be secure.
 Farmers should be careful about the structure of the fence, because adult pigs can damage the fence and escape.

-Making a good house with the availability of all required facilities is very important for successful pig farming project.
-A good pig house or pigpen or pig hut not only keeps the pigs healthy, but also helps them to stay free from adverse weather conditions.
+Making a good house with the availability of all required facilities is very important for a successful pig farming project.
+A good pig house or pigpen or pig hut not only keeps the pigs healthy, but also helps them stay free from adverse weather conditions.

 Formulating your own pig feed is the cheapest way of feeding your pigs.
 You can select the most economical ingredients for preparing the feeds.
-Basic ingredients of pig feed are oat, grains, maize, wheat, rice, sorghum and other millets.
-You can add some protein supplements like oil cakes, fishmeal and meat meal.
+Basic ingredients of pig feed are oat, grains, maize, wheat, rice, sorghum and pearl millet.
+You can add some protein supplements like sunflower seeds or soybean cake, fishmeal and meat meal.

 Along with feeding nutritious food, always serve them sufficient amount of clean and fresh water.
 Providing adequate water is very important for good growth of the pigs.

-A lactating sow become ready for breeding again 2-10 days after weaning.
+A lactating sow becomes ready for breeding again 2 to 10 days after weaning her piglets.
 Gestation period of pigs is not more than 115 days.
 It's usually called 3 months – 3 weeks – 3 days.
-Generally, a sow can give birth of piglets twice a year, and about 8-12 piglets each time.
+Generally, a sow can give birth to piglets twice a year, with about 8 to 12 piglets per litter.

-Pigs production depends on the well-being of the animals.
-Pig farm animals tend to be profitable if all the animals are healthy.
+Pig production depends on the well-being of the swine.
+Farmed pigs tend to be more profitable when all the animals are healthy.

-Consider consulting a professional vet for diagnosis in case you notice some weird symptoms such as low appetite, diarrhea, eye discharge, excessive coughing, hernia, dry skin and irregular spots on the surface, excessively long hair, backbone showing, etc.
+Consider consulting a professional vet for diagnosis in case you notice some weird symptoms such as low appetite, diarrhea, eye discharge, excessive coughing, hernia, dry skin and irregular spots on the skin surface, excessively long fur, backbone showing, etc.

-It is advisable never to slaughter pig farm animals that are on antibiotic medications for about 21-45 days.
+It is advisable not to slaughter pigs that are on antibiotic medications for about 21 to 45 days.
 Consult a vet before considering to sacrifice them for tests.
-The pig antibiotics take long to dissolve in the blood, and they are unhealthy for humans.
+The pig antibiotics take long to dissolve in the blood, and they are unhealthy to humans.